pgrondein/OCP_P7_all/README.md

 Both values must be maximized.

-To do this, we use the F1 Score function:
+To do this, we use the Fbeta Score function, with beta = 1 so Recall and Precision have the same weight :

 <img src="https://github.com/pgrondein/scoring_model_all/assets/113172845/8eddc23e-be0b-41d9-a50f-45bf55e1977c" height="100">